-You’ll see your entrance fee well spent – national parks have rest stops with toilets, organized parking lots with garbage bins everywhere, stairs, boardwalk or handrails on the trails where necessary and many wheelchair friendly places.
+You’ll see your entrance fee well spent – national parks have rest stops with toilets, organized parking lots with bear-proof garbage bins everywhere, stairs, boardwalk or handrails on the trails where necessary and many wheelchair friendly places.

-If you ask me, best things to do in the Canadian Rockies are free.
-Apart from buying an entrance fee to national park, the most beautiful hikes and views are for free.
+If you ask me, the best things to do in the Canadian Rockies are free.
+Apart from buying an entrance fee to national park, the most beautiful hikes, trails to waterfalls, and access to lakes are for free.

 No matter how much time you spend in the Rockies, you will want to come back and explore more.
 I guarantee it!

 Eating out can get really expensive.
 Do you really need to eat in a restaurant every day?